Tajin Seasoning: Popular Mexican Chili-Lime Seasoning

 How Long Does Tajin Last?

 Spices usually do not have an expiration date, however, the flavor weakens after some time.
 Try to keep your spices in air-tight and sealed containers to increase their life.
 It is best used within 3 months to guarantee the best flavor.
+Keep refrigerated if using fresh lime zest and use within a few days, or freeze it.

 Where Can I Buy Tajin?